bitnami/containers/bitnami/kafka/README.md

 * `KAFKA_CONTROLLER_PASSWORD`: Apache Kafka controllers communication password.
 Default: **bitnami**.
 * `KAFKA_CFG_PROCESS_ROLES`: Node roles when running in KRaft mode.
 No defaults.
 * `KAFKA_CFG_NODE_ID`: Unique node id, required when running in KRaft mode.
 No defaults.
+* `KAFKA_CFG_LISTENER_SECURITY_PROTOCOL_MAP`: Maps each listener with a Apache Kafka security protocol.
+If node is set with `controller` role, this setting is in required order to assign a security protocol for the `CONTROLLER LISTENER`.
+E.g.: `PLAINTEXT:PLAINTEXT,CONTROLLER:PLAINTEXT`.
+No defaults.
 * `KAFKA_CFG_CONTROLLER_QUORUM_VOTERS`: Map of id/endpoint information for the set of controller quorum voters in a comma-separated list of {id}@{host}:{port} entries.
+No defaults.
+* `KAFKA_CFG_CONTROLLER_LISTENER_NAMES`: Comma-separated list of the names of the listeners used by the controller.
+This is required if running in KRaft mode.
 No defaults.
 * `KAFKA_KRAFT_CLUSTER_ID`: Kafka cluster ID when using Kafka Raft (KRaft).
 No defaults.

 Additionally, any environment variable beginning with `KAFKA_CFG_` will be mapped to its corresponding Apache Kafka key.
 For example, use `KAFKA_CFG_BACKGROUND_THREADS` in order to set `background.threads` or `KAFKA_CFG_AUTO_CREATE_TOPICS_ENABLE` in order to configure `auto.create.topics.enable`.